XII WFC HIGHLIGHTS:

 THINGS TO LOOK FOR TODAY

-The Plenary Session will take place at 9:00 am in room 200 and will focus on
+The Programme Opening will take place at 9:00 am in room 200 to hear

 The World Forestry Congress Bulletin is a publication of the International Institute for Sustainable Development (IISD), publishers of the Earth Negotiations Bulletin ï¿½.
 This issue is written and edited by Andrew Baldwin firstname.lastname@example.org, Alice Bisiaux email@example.com, Robynne Boyd firstname.lastname@example.org, Lauren Flejzor email@example.com, Tamilla Gaynutdinova firstname.lastname@example.org, Stefan Jungcurt email@example.com, Fiona Koza firstname.lastname@example.org, and Nicole Schabus email@example.com.
 Editor is Lynn M. Wagner, Ph.D. firstname.lastname@example.org.
 Digital editors are Franz Dejon email@example.com and David Fernau firstname.lastname@example.org, and the digital assistant are Diego Noguera email@example.com and Prisna Nuengsigkapian firstname.lastname@example.org.
 Director of IISD Reporting Services is Langston James "Kimo" Goree VI email@example.com.
 Funding for coverage of this meeting has been provided by the World Forestry Congress Secretariat and the Forest Products Association of Canada.
 The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD.
 Excerpts from Bulletin may be used in other publications with appropriate academic citation.
 Electronic versions of Congress Bulletin are sent to e-mail distribution lists (ASCII and PDF format) and can be found on the Linkages WWW-server at http://enb.iisd.org.
 For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at firstname.lastname@example.org, +1-212-644-0217 or 212 East 47th St. #21F, New York, NY 10017, USA.